£50,000 *Price from

 This electric vehicle is a concept: data marked with * are estimates and other data might not be officially confirmed.
 The text below is written as if the Audi Q4 e-tron would be available today.
 Please note that data for the final production version might differ significantly from the concept.
 The purpose of listing this concept vehicle is to give an insight in upcoming vehicles and EV trends.

-The Audi Q4 e-tron has an estimatedn On The Road Price (OTR) of £42,500.
+The Audi Q4 e-tron has an estimated On The Road Price (OTR) of £50,000.
 The OTR Price includes VAT, first year of VED, vehicle first registration fee, number plates and delivery.
-The Audi Q4 e-tron is eligible for the Plug-In Car Grant (PICG) of £3,500.
-The grant will be applied to the final invoice price of the car.
-The OTR Price including the PICG for the Audi Q4 e-tron is £39,000.

 Drivetrain and Performance